Coleridge-Initiative/big-data-and-social-science/docs/12-ChapterPrivacy.md

 > output cannot relate a known individual (or other responding unit) to
 > an element in the output.

-Traditionally, confidentiality protection has been accomplished by releasing only *aggregated tabular data*.
-This practice works well in settings where the primary purpose is enumeration, such as census taking.
+Traditionally, confidentiality protection was accomplished by releasing only *aggregated tabular data*.
+This practice worked well in settings where the primary purpose was enumeration, such as census taking.
 However, tabular data are poorly suited to describing the underlying distributions and covariance across variables that are often the focus of applied social science research [@duncanstatistical].